gabe565/transsmute/README.md

 Transsmute (transmute + RSS) is a server written in Go that builds RSS feeds for websites that don't provide them.

-Currently, the following feed types are supported:
+Currently, the following feed providers are supported:

 - YouTube (channel, playlist)
 - Container registries (DockerHub, ghcr.io)
+- Kemono

 ## Installation